lexdmm/nestjs-graphql-passport-jwt/README.md

 Note that an Invalid Signature will occur.
 ![Captura de tela 2021-12-17 110244](https://user-images.githubusercontent.com/66276069/146563967-8503dfa0-cacf-4cf7-9584-bddf00e99b0e.png)

-This happens because it is missing the key that was configured in the .env Just inform as in the example below, into verify signature.
+This happens because it is missing the key that was configured in the JWT_SECRET from **.env** file Just inform as in the example below, into verify signature.

 ![Captura de tela 2021-12-17 110343](https://user-images.githubusercontent.com/66276069/146564133-8a2f3f47-d1a8-4355-a4f8-9bb88b8deff6.png)